 Chicagohenge – an equinox sunset.

 During the Equinox, the tilt of the Earth’s axis is inclined neither away from, nor towards the sun, so the center of the sun is in the same plane as the Earth’s equator.
-In short, this means the sun sets right at 270° – perfectly West.
-Now, if you’re thinking to yourself, “if the sun sets directly in the West, shouldn’t it be right at the the horizon in your above photo?” you’d be right.
-But it turns out that Chicago’s street grid is off by a fraction of a degree.
-So when you’re looking down the ‘concrete canyon’ you’re actually turned ever so slightly southwest, so by the time the sun meets the horizon on the autumnal equinox, it may be partially blocked by the buildings on the north side of the street.
+For our purposes, the important part is that the the sun sets at 270° – exactly due west.
+But there’s a twist.
+It turns out that Chicago’s street grid is off by a fraction of a degree.
+So when looking down the ‘concrete canyon’ you’re actually pointing ever so slightly southwest.
+This matters because ‘optimum’ Chicagohenge conditions vary based on which part of the year you shoot it.

 Shooting directly into the sun is tricky so here are some numbers to help you out.
-The top photo was shot at 1/8000, f/5.6, ISO 320, at 200mm.
-The below image was taken at 1/125, f/5.6, ISO 200, at 200mm.
-It’s pretty spectacular to see just how much the sun’s light is diffused as it approaches the horizon.
-That and the fact that it is partially obscured by buildings meant a much slower shutter speed was needed.
-Additionally, I used The Photographers Ephemeris to help me judge sunset times and the sun’s actual angle.
+I photographed the feature image on 9/22/2013.
+The settings were 1/8000, f/5.6, ISO 320, at 200mm.
+The image directly above was taken on 9/25/2013 – just three days later – at 1/125, f/5.6, ISO 200, at 200mm.
+I point this out because it’s pretty spectacular to see just how much the sun moved in three short days.
+Additionally, I use PhotoPills to help me judge sunset times and the sun’s actual angle.